ManuelNeumann/MNLpred/README.md

 These are the important characteristics of the model:

   - The multinomial logit regression is used to model nominal outcomes.
-    It provides the opportunity to assign specific choices a probability based on a set of independent variables.
+    It provides the opportunity to assign specific choices a probability, based on a set of independent variables.
   - The model needs an assigned baseline category to be identifiable.
     All other choices are evaluated in contrast to this reference.
   - The model returns a set of coefficients for each choice category.